Truth Social: Censorship allegations

 The platform has been widely accused of censorship.
-In June 2022, several accounts were reportedly banned after posting about investigations into the 2021 United States Capitol attack and the publicly televised January 6 hearings that detailed events leading up to the mob violence on that day, in which Trump supporters breached the United States Congress, seeking to overturn the 2020 presidential election.
+In June 2022, several accounts were banned after posting about investigations into the 2021 United States Capitol attack and the publicly televised January 6 hearings that detailed events leading up to the mob violence on that day, in which Trump supporters breached the United States Congress, seeking to overturn the 2020 presidential election.

 According to an August 2022 report from progressive consumer rights advocacy group Public Citizen, Truth Social was found to shadowban liberal and progressive users that disagree with the site's narrative, as well as a swathe of other content, including some conservative content.
 Truth Social has banned content mentioning abortion and the January 6 hearings.
 Public Citizen concluded that Truth Social's content moderation was substantially more limiting than Twitter, and said Truth Social's policies were creating an echo chamber of violent views.

 Operations

 Launch

 Trump made the platform's first post on February 16, 2022.
 That day, TMTG CEO Devin Nunes said he expected the platform would not completely open to the public until late March.
 A beta test with 500 users was in operation during February 2022.

 On February 21, 2022, Truth Social was released on Apple iOS, reaching number one on the App Store's top charts.
 Due to an extensive backlog of applicants, upon downloading the app, about 500,000 people who initially attempted to register as users were automatically waitlisted.